 The Health & Safety Executive and industry and insurance guidance and regulations stipulate that kitchen extract systems should be kept clean to minimise fire and other risks.
 Your insurers and the environmental health officer will expect you to risk assess and undertake routine and regular inspections and cleaning.

-The HVCA document TR19 ‘Cleanliness of Ventilation Systems’ provides specific guidance on methods of measuring and defining cleanliness as a bench mark for good practice.
+The B&ES document TR/19 Third Edition 2019 guidelines ‘Cleanliness of Ventilation Systems’ provides specific guidance on methods of measuring and defining cleanliness as a benchmark for good practice.
 The frequency of cleaning should be adjusted by means of system testing (inspection and monitoring) so that surface grease deposit limits are not exceeded.
 The buildings insurance company should be consulted to ensure that the cleaning regime is compliant with the terms of their specific warranty.
 Any cleaning regime should be justified by a considered risk assessment.
 (The latest Fire Precautions Workplace and Management of Health & Safety at Work Regulations apply).
-Regular cleaning will result in an improved mean standard and reduce the costs of cleaning as deposits are not allowed to bake and harden.

 Table 4 will assist in establishing the initial cleaning frequency for the system in the absence of data on the historical pre-clean grease thickness levels and duration of days between each set of grease thickness readings

 Notes to Table 4